octo-faq/cd-universe/Instructions/demo-script.md

                - Wait for the **Deploy Production** job to start.
 Highlight when it does
                - Scroll down and show the Audit log for Events

-           - Show the app in production  - display the site in a private/incognito window (See Issues at the top of this document)
+           - Show the app in production  - display the site in a private/incognito window.

 ## Conclusion/Final Remarks
 - We feel this brings the capability to allow for more rich and flexible continuous delivery (CD) workflows for GitHub Actions